jundalisay/superb/content/en/research/sarkar/farming/section-1/oilseeds.md

 ## Castor (Erańd́a, Ŕeŕi, Ricinus Communis)

-There are two varieties of castor:
+There are 2 varieties of castor:
 - wild castor (bhereńd́a)
 - indigenous castor (cháser ŕeŕi)

 Good silk worms can be grown on the leaves of both varieties.

 Non-mulberry andy silk is produced, which is used to make shawls (chadar), shirts and pants (Punjabi kurta and pajyama) and other clothing.

 Aside from silk production, castor can be used to produce many products.

 The green leaves can be used as a fodder for animals.
 The oil can be processed and has many uses ranging from rectified hair oil to machine oil.
 The oil also has medicinal value.

 The crop rotation for castor is the same as that for cow pea (aŕahar), except that sesame and soybean should not be sown in the month of Phálguna.
 Green gram (śát́há moog) should be sown one month after harvesting castor.

 ## Karamchá (Karanjá, Carissa Caranda)

-Karamchá oil was produced in 2´ Parganas 50 years ago for burning lamps.
+Karamchá oil was produced in 2 Parganas 50 years ago for burning lamps.

 The burning oil gives off much smoke.
 Boot polish and kajal for children are made from the soot of the burnt oil.
 (Kajal is the black substance which is applied under childrens’ eyes in India to protect them from the glare of the sun.)

 The fruit of karamchá is made into a type of pickle.
 Karamchá is used as a hedge plant.

 ## Indian Olive (Mahuá, Mahul)

 Indian olive is similar to the Occidental or European olive, but they are not the same.

 It is an important tree, and a source of both oil and sugar.

 The sugar is produced from the flowers and the oil is produced from the fruit.
 The oil can be used as vegetable oil or thickened and processed into margarine.
 In Ánanda Nagar and Ánanda Shiila, Indian olive grows abundantly.

 ## Soybean (Glycine max.)

 The soybean has long been used as a major food item in the Orient, where methods for processing soybean into numerous food and non-food products have been well-developed.

+For example, the Orient has:
+- soy milk
+- soy cheese (tofu)
-For example, there one finds soy milk, soy cheese (tofu), numerous imitation meat products, and many other products made of soybean and its by-products.
+- imitation meat products<!-- , and many other products made of soybean and its by-products.  -->

 In the West, soybeans are used mainly as animal fodder until recently.

-Recently, its versatility is being recognized and it is becoming more popular.
+Recently, its versatility is being recognized<!-- and it is becoming more popular -->.

 The oil can be used for cooking, thickened into margarine or used in other ways.

 Soybean can be sown with peanut in the irrigation furrows of a field, and sesame or sargujá on the mounds.

 It is a bit sweet, therefore it should be planted after sprouting, otherwise ants will eat it up.

 ## Sunflower (Súryamukhi, Helianthus Annuus)

+Sunflowers love the sun.
+This makes them good as roadside plants.

-The sunflower is known widely for its large sun-loving flowers which make it a good roadside plant.
-It is also known for its tasty seeds which can be eaten raw, roasted, ground into butter or in a number of other ways.
-The seeds supply a lot of oil and are a good energy food.
+They also have tasty seeds which can be eaten raw, roasted, ground into butter, etc.

+The large variety is used for oil production.
+- Its seeds supply a lot of oil and are a good energy food.
-It is usually the large variety which is used for oil production.
-The oil of sunflower can be used for cooking and other purposes as well.
+- Sunflower oil can be used for cooking and other purposes as well.

-Sunflower is an 80-90 day crop in North India, and in South India it is a 65-70 day crop.
+Sunflower is an 80-90 day crop in North India.

+In South India it is a 65-70 day crop.

 It can be grown throughout the year.

 When sunflower is crushed without separating the husk from the seed, a blackish cake is produced which is used as a cattle feed.

 If it is crushed after the husk has been removed, the cake is white and fit for human consumption.

 In the large variety, there is a removable skin on the seed.

 If this skin is removed before pressing the seed to extract the oil, it can be used to make flour for baking bread.

 **Sunflower can grow on very poor soil.**